kamil0123/CarND-Path-Planning-Project/writeup.md

 ### Overview

-Pipeline steps:
+We have given a sparse map list of waypoints around the highway.

+Pipeline steps to calculate path trajectory:
 1. Get sensor data about my car.
 2. Get sensor data about other vehicles.
-3. Get data about map and previous trajectory of my car.
-4. Path planning - decide what to do - keep or change lane, how to change velocity.
+3. Path planning - decide what to do - keep or change lane and how to change velocity.
-5. Calculate new trajectory.
+4. Generate new trajectory.

 Trajectory of the car is a list of 50 points in global map coordinate system.
 If new circle of pipeline is calculated before car passed all poins generated in previous circle, not passed points are addad at the beginning of the new list of points and just remaining points (to finally get 50 points) are calculated.